 Mentoring for deaf young people

-Get one-to-one support, inspiration and advice with our new mentoring service for deaf young people
+Get one-to-one support, inspiration and advice with our mentoring service for deaf young people

-Our new messaged-based service connects deaf young people, aged 14 to 18, with a mentor who is a positive deaf role model.
+Our remote mentoring service connects deaf young people, aged 14 to 18, with a mentor who is a positive deaf role model.
 Having a mentor can help a deaf young person to overcome challenges and inspire them to reach their potential.
 Our mentors will be able to draw on their own experiences to offer personalised support for their mentee.

 Each young person will be matched with their own deaf mentor.
 They’ll be able to chat with their mentor to get support and guidance on a wide range of topics, such as:

 - studying and revision